realworldocaml/book/book/testing/README.md

 - **Excess dependencies**.
-Testing code doesn't just add size to your final executable; it can also require dependencies on libraries that you only really need for testing.
+Testing code doesn't just add size to your final executable; it can also require dependencies on libraries that you don't need in production.
 This can further bloat your application, and can reduce portability and cause you to link risky code into your production application.